Consensys/orchestrate-quick-start/README.md

 ## Configure a Faucet

-> **Note:** _On non zero gas price networks (e.g. public networks such as mainnet or Rinkeby), an Ethereum account must be pre-funded with ETH to be able to send transaction.
-Orchestrate provides a Faucet that allows to automatically prefund accounts managed in Orchestrate_
+> **Note:** _On non zero gas price networks (e.g. public networks such as Ethereum mainnet or Rinkeby), an Ethereum account must have a positive ETH balance to pay fees for its transactions to be mined.
+Orchestrate provides a Faucet that allows to automatically prefund accounts managed by Orchestrate_

 ### Create Faucet